kanders2002/kanders2002/README.md

 My name is Katie Anders!
 I currently am attending UNC Charlotte and am working on my Bachelor of Science in Computer Science with a concentration in Cybersecurity.
-I am also in UNC Charlotte's Early Entry program for my Master of Science in Cybersecurity.
+I am also in UNC Charlotte's Early Entry program, working on my Master of Science in Cybersecurity.

 UNCC Class Projects: \
 ITSC 3155 Software Engineering - Events App - https://github.com/ebaca1/Group9Project \